awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-federated-id.md

 });
 ```

-Then set the `WebIdentityToken` in the callback from the identity provider SDK that contains the access token:
+Then set the `WebIdentityToken` in the callback from the identity provider SDK that contains the access token\.

 ```
 S3Client.credentials.WebIdentityToken = ACCESS_TOKEN